Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 • The Viking Trail /Utsira Trail– The Western side of Utsira (4km)

-More art on the Utsira Hking trails
+More art on the Utsira Hiking trails ©Lifejourney4two

-Western Norway has undergone a few booms and busts in regards to herring fishing.
 Around the mid 19th century, during one of the good periods of herring fishing, you could find up to a thousand fishermen on Utsira.

-Sleeping under their upturned boat in freezing conditions, was the only option for many who would head to the island hoping for their share of the spring herring.
+Sleeping under their upturned boat in freezing conditions was the only option for many who would head to the island hoping for their share of the spring herring.

 The North Sea could be treacherous, and the cold, dark conditions were dangerous.
-Most had simple wooden boats with oars and sails so there was a need for a safe harbour.
+Most had simple wooden boats with oars and sails, so there was a need for a safe harbour.

 Consequently, in 1866, the inner harbours on the island, which still stand today, were built by about 100 stonemasons.
 Completed In 1870 they are now heritage listed.